Erewash

 |

-This half term, we are designers!
+This half term, we are chefs!

-We will be developing our design snd technology skills...
+We will be developing our cooking skills...

 |